 👣 Hardwood Flooring

 Hardwood floors are still wildly popular, no matter what style your home is.
 Hardwood floors add value to a home, compared to many other flooring types.
 There are so many more choices than there were even a decade ago.
 Dark hardwoods have been surging in popularity for a few years.
+This next year we’re going to see all varieties of hardwood floor shades.
 How to know which is the best choice for your home?
 My friend Debbie Gartner has all the info you need to not only make smart decisions about hardwood floors, but to best care for them.

 - Hardwood Flooring Trends for 2018